Sunday, 31 March 2019

 They were photographed by British anthropologist G. I. Jones before they were razed into a sand heap by British colonists and missionaries (!930s).
 Published Online in G.I.
 Jones Photo-Archives and in Catherine Acholonu, The Lost Testament of the Ancestors of Adam (2010).

-NOTE: All bronze and copper artifacts listed here are courtesy of Thurstan Shaw as published in various texts by himself and by the National Commission for Museums and monuments, as well as in Catherine Acholonu et. al. They Lived Before Adam, Abuja, 2009; The Lost Testament of the Ancestors of Adam, Abuja (2010).
+NOTE: All bronze and copper artefacts listed here are courtesy of Thurstan Shaw as published in various texts by himself and by the National Commission for Museums and Monuments, as well as in Catherine Acholonu et. al. They Lived Before Adam, Abuja, 2009; The Lost Testament of the Ancestors of Adam, Abuja (2010).
 Catherine Acholonu.

 End of part 9 of 10.
 Next blog 18/03/19.
 Were the remains of the body buried under one of the Nsude pyramids, which have been sitting in the British Museum for over 85 years gathering dust, that of Sargon the Great?